5 things to know about Japan's Fukushima water release in the Pacific

 Do others think this process is safe?

 The Japanese government maintains that, especially when compared to some of the other radioactive material at the site, tritium isn't all that bad.
 Its radioactive decay is relatively weak, and because it's part of water, it actually moves through biological organisms rather quickly.
-And its half-life is twelve years, so unlike elements such as uranium 235, which has a half life of 700 million years, it won't be in the environment all that long.
+And its half-life is 12 years, so unlike elements such as uranium-235, which has a half-life of 700 million years, it won't be in the environment all that long.

 Given all that, the government believes that this is the safest option available.

-The International Atomic Energy Agency has peer-reviewed this plan and believe it is consistent with international safety standards.
-The IAEA also plans to conduct independent monitoring to make sure that the discharge is done safely.
+The International Atomic Energy Agency has peer-reviewed this plan and believes it is consistent with international safety standards.
+The IAEA also plans to conduct independent monitoring to make sure the discharge is done safely.

 "The risk is really, really, really low.
 And I would call it not a risk at all," says Jim Smith, a professor of environmental science at the University of Portsmouth.
 He's spent the past few decades studying radioactivity in waterways after nuclear accidents, including at Chernobyl.